 Section 1: The President shall preside over all meetings and may call a special meeting as deemed necessary.
 The President shall serve as a contact person for administration.
 The President shall be responsible for keeping a guideline sheet for activities PAC is involved in.
 This guideline sheet is to be used by individual committees for reference regarding their particular PAC activity.
 The President shall issue an agenda to all Representatives, the school Principal and anyone else requesting one prior to each meeting.
 The President shall review this agenda with the Principal prior to each meeting.
 The President shall set up a calendar of monthly meetings, as well as inform all parents as to the happenings at the last meeting.
 In addition, the President shall co-sign all checks written by the Treasurer.

 Section 3: The Representatives shall be responsible for completely planning, scheduling and carrying out activities they have volunteered to be in charge of.
-They shall: received the guideline sheet from the President to aide in carrying out the activity, report all activities at the monthly meetings, turn all requests for funds and operating expenses to the Treasurer, turn over all funds raised through PAC to the treasurer, update guideline sheet and return to the President, suggest new PAC activities or changes to current activities for the coming year.
+They shall receive the guideline sheet from the President to aid in carrying out the activity, report all activities at the monthly meetings, turn all requests for funds and operating expenses to the Treasurer, turn over all funds raised through PAC to the Treasurer, update guideline sheet and return to the President, and suggest new PAC activities or change to current activities for the coming year.

 Section 4: The Vice President shall preside over meetings if the President is absent.
 The Vice President shall take meeting minutes and supply them after each meeting.
-The Vice President shall assist with compiling the Helping Hands lists, supervising PAC events and activities, and advise the President and Treasurer.
+The Vice President shall assist the compiling the Helping Hands lists, supervising PAC events and activities and advise the President and Treasurer

 Article VIII: Meetings

-Section 1: The Representatives shall meet each month during the school term, by a schedule set by the President.
+Section 1: The Representative shall meet each month during the school term, by a schedule set by the President.
 Additional meetings may be scheduled as needed by the President.

 Section 2: All interested persons may attend.